The questions every marketing manager should ask before hiring a PR agency

 What’s critical to understand is how important you are to the agency.
 If you’re their smallest client, the reality is that you’ll probably get the most junior account team.
 Remember, you want to ensure that the PR agency has time for your business.
 So, think carefully about the type of agency you want to work with and where your business will fall into their priority list.

-Hopefully, before you’ve even started the agency selection process, you’ve checked out their website for their client roster, and you’ve researched what’s happening in the news with their clients, so you have a good understanding of their capability already.
+Before you started the agency selection process, check out their website for their client roster, and research what’s happening in the news with their clients, so you have a good understanding of their capability already.
 We’ve made it easy for you to find our client roster, check out our PR case studies here.

 10. What do you need to know about my business?